 Community Outreach Specialist

-Under the general supervision of the Lead Outreach Specialist and Program Director, the Community Outreach Specialist will support a comprehensive positive youth development program for school-age and transition-age youth.
+Under the general supervision of the Program Coordinator, the Community Outreach Specialist will support a comprehensive positive youth development program for school-age and transition-age youth.
 As COS, this individual will assist in coordinating the development and implementation of an in-school or out-of-school youth program that promotes youth leadership development, health and wellness, positive relationships, and educational and economic success.
 Using a relationship-based outreach model within a framework of social justice youth development, culturally responsive family and personal healing, and social equity, the COS will engage, empower, and coalesce resources.
-The COS will be responsible for providing youth leadership and prevention activities in and out of school, facilitating support groups and restorative justice circles, street youth outreach, assisting clients and their families by connecting or creating services, including but not limited to intensive contact with youth as needed, referrals to other programs/agencies, outreach events, provide late night gym, and conducting/coordinating community education and cultural celebrations, youth-led organizing, and media promotion.
+The COS will be responsible for providing youth leadership and prevention activities in and out of school, facilitating support groups and restorative justice circles, street youth outreach, assisting clients and their families by connecting or creating services, including but not limited to intensive contact with youth as needed, referrals to other programs/agencies, outreach events, and coordinating community education and cultural celebrations, youth-led organizing, and media promotion.

-• Design and implement a comprehensive positive youth development program for underserved, high promise or at-promise youth and their families.
+• Designs and implements a comprehensive positive youth development program for underserved, high promise or at-promise youth and their families.

 • Provides supervision, protection, and care of children and youth individually and in groups at all times.
 Sets agreements with youth for expected behavior.